“Richard” Chapter 47

 Tuesday, May 31, 1983

-Tonight on the news, they talked about all the flooding in the streets, and they showed people helping out by putting sandbags everywhere.
+Tonight on the news, they talked about all the flooding in the streets and showed people putting sandbags everywhere.

 Sunday, June 5, 1983

-While I was at the singles ward today three guys came up to me at different times to ask me for my phone number.
+While I was at the singles ward today, three guys approached me at different times to ask for my phone number.
 They were all returned missionaries.
-I showed them my engagement ring and told them that I was engaged and I couldn’t go out with them.
+I showed them my engagement ring and told them I was engaged, and that I couldn’t go out with them.

 When I got home from church, I cried.
-Mom and Elisabeth wanted to know what was wrong.
+Mom and Beth wanted to know what was wrong.
 I didn’t know what to tell them since I couldn’t understand it myself.
-It’s just all the people in this new ward were so nice to me.
-I hate to get to know them since I’m leaving soon.
-Oh, I wish Dave would have just married me so that I could have gotten on with my life.
+It’s just that all the people in this new ward were so nice to me.
+I didn’t want to get to know them since I’m leaving soon.
+Oh, I wish Dave had just married me so that I could have gotten on with my life.

 Dave called from Hawaii tonight.
-We talked for about 30 minutes and our conversation was very nice.
-I thought after talking to him I should feel better about everything, but I didn’t.
-I thought maybe it was because I still don’t know when Dave and I would see each other again.
+We talked for about 30 minutes.
+It had been a nice conversation.
+I thought that after talking to him, I should have felt better about everything, but I didn’t.

 Monday, June 6, 1983

-While Elisabeth and I were in town today I saw a wedding veil that was cheap because it was one you could finish yourself.
+While Beth and I were in town today, I saw a cheap wedding veil you could finish yourself.
 Even though it didn’t cost a lot, I still couldn’t afford it.
 I told Mom about it.
-To my suprise, she gave me the money that I needed for it.
+To my surprise, she gave me the money that I needed for it.

-This evening, I thought it was of no use for me to go to the Family Home Evening that the singles ward was having.
+This evening, I thought it was of no use for me to attend the FHE that the singles ward was having.
 I should just stay home and work on my veil.
 I tried to call Richard to let him know I wasn’t going after all.
-But I didn’t have his phone number and everyone I called didn’t know it either.
-Richard had said that he would pick me up at 7:00 p.m., but he never came.
-I got out my veil and started to sew on it.
+But I didn’t have his phone number, and no one I called did either.

 Tuesday, June 7, 1983

-This morning Mom’s job called to tell her that they didn’t want her to come to work for them anymore.
-They said it was because they could tell her heart just wasn’t in it.
-We are already getting help from the church with food, now we will need even more help.
-I can’t get a job since there are complications with my papers.
-I sure hope Mom will be able to find another job soon!
+This morning, Mom’s job called to tell her that they didn’t want her to come to work for them anymore.
+They said it was because they could tell her heart wasn’t in it.
+We are already receiving help from the church with food, and now we will need even more.
+I can’t get a job because of complications with my papers.
+I sure hope Mom can find another job soon!

 Saturday, June 11, 1983

 I called to wish Dave a Happy Birthday.
-We couldn’t talk for very long since it cost so much money.
+We couldn’t talk for very long since it’s so expensive.
 I wish I could have been with him to celebrate his birthday.
-However, I was glad I was able to talk to him for a few minutes.
+However, I was glad to have been able to talk to him for a few minutes.

 Sunday, June 12, 1983

-I got ready to go to the singles ward, but Mom asked me not to go.
+I was about to go to the singles ward, but Mom asked me not to.
 Instead, she wants me to come with her to her ward.
-Mom is depressed because she has lost her job, so I went with her and Elisabeth to their ward.
+Mom is depressed because she has lost her job, so I went with her and Beth to their ward.

 Monday, June 13, 1983

-When we got close to my place I was sure that Richard was going to drop me off first, but instead, he drove past the apartment where I lived and dropped off Sherry.
-I laughed to myself and thought, “Oh, he must like me or else he wouldn’t have gone out of his way to make sure to take me home last.”
-Then I thought, “I shouldn’t try to interfere with them especially since I will be leaving soon.”
-When I went to bed, I had a hard time falling asleep because I was trying hard not to think about Richard.
+When we got close to my place, I was sure Richard would drop me off first, but to my suprise he drove past my apartment and dropped off Sherry.
+I laughed to myself and thought, “Oh, he must like me, or else he wouldn’t have gone out of his way to make sure to take me home last.”
+Then I thought, “I shouldn’t try to interfere with them, especially since I will be leaving soon.”

 Wednesday, June 15, 1983

 I had to take the bus to the store for my knitting class.
 The buses still aren’t running like they should because of all the flooding.
-It took me two hours to get to my class, and it was late before I was able to get home again.
+It took me two hours to get to my class, and I didn’t get home until late.
 Man, will I be glad when these classes are over!

 Thursday, June 16, 1983

 I went with a lady from Mom’s ward to the bishop’s storehouse.
-Since her family gets food too, we have to go work it off.
+Since her family gets food too, we have to work it off.
+Mom sends me since she doesn’t want to go.
+I didn’t mind.
 Working with this lady made it fun because she kept making me laugh.
-I am grateful I can help out so that we don’t get help from the church for nothing in return.
+I don’t like receiving help from the church, so I am grateful I can do service in return.

 Saturday, June 18, 1983

-This evening, Ron, who is one of the singles in the ward called to invite me to come watch some movies with him and some of the other people from the ward.
+This evening, Ron, one of the singles in the ward, called to invite me to watch some movies with him and others from the ward.
 I told him that my Mom had gone out for the evening and I didn’t want to leave my sister home alone.
 Ron said that she was welcome to come too.
-When we got there, I must admit that I was disappointed to find out that Richard couldn’t come because he had to work.
-I thought it was for the best since I needed to stop thinking about him and focus on Dave.

 Sunday, June 19, 1983

 We have heard there is a Danish ward here in Salt Lake, so that’s where we went today.
 All the talks were in Danish.
 It was all old people.
 All the members were so kind towards us.
-It’s as if I already knew them because most of them knew my Grandma Helfred and her brothers and sister since they had grown up with them in Alborg, Denmark before they had immigrated to Utah.
+It’s as if I already knew them, because most of them knew my Grandma Helfred and her brothers and sister, since they had grown up with them in Aalborg, before they immigrated to Utah.

 When I got home from church, Dave called.
-He asked me if I would come to Hawaii and work so that I could be close to him again.
+He asked me to come to Hawaii and work so I could be close to him again.
 He then added that his Grandma was sick and he wanted me to come as soon as possible, so I could take care of her.
-His Dad was willing to pay me for the help I would render to them.
+His Dad was willing to pay me.
 I told him I would have to think about it.

-When it was time for bed, I had a hard time falling asleep because I couldn’t stop thinking about what Dave had asked of me.
+I couldn’t stop thinking about what Dave had asked of me.
 I couldn’t see myself living there without us being married first.
-I could just imagine him taking off with some of the girls from his school, while I was stuck at home with his Grandma.
-It would make me too vulnerable and too open to getting hurt.
+I could just imagine him breaking off the engagement and taking off with some of the girls from his school, while I was stuck with his Grandma.
+It would make me too vulnerable and too open to get hurt.

 Monday, June 20, 1983

 I got a letter from Dave today.
-In it, he wrote that he had been on a double date, but for me to know that it was only as, “friends.”
+In it, he wrote that he had been on a double date, but that I should know it was only as “friends.”
 I don’t care if it was only as “friends!”
-I was still very hurt over it.
+I was still hurt over it.

 Richard looked so sweet standing there.
 I wanted to put my arms around him and say, “I feel the same way, and I would be more than happy to be that steady girl that you are looking for and settle down with you!”
 Instead, I just smiled at him.
 Then Richard said, “Dave is one lucky guy.
 I don’t understand how he could ever part from you!
 Let me be the first to know if you don’t marry him after all.”
 I assured Richard that he would be the first to know.

-Our conversation ended with Dave asking me if I would be coming to California in July so that we could get our engagement picture taken for our wedding announcement and plan out our wedding in December.
+Our conversation ended with Dave asking if I would be coming to California in July so we could get our engagement picture taken for the wedding announcement and plan our wedding that was coming up in December.
 I told him I would be there.

 Saturday, June 25, 1983

-A lot of family members were disappointed when they found out that I would not be there for the party.
-I wanted to stay, but I had been looking forward to going out with Richard all week and I just couldn’t pass it up.
+Many family members were disappointed when they learned I would not be there for the party.
+I wanted to stay, but I had been looking forward to going out with Richard all week, and I just couldn’t pass it up.

-When Richard got here, it was kind of funny, because both Richard and I wore a Hawaiian shirts since we were going to a Luau.
+When Richard got here, it was kind of funny because we both wore Hawaiian shirts since we were going to a Luau.
 Richard fit the part of Dave perfectly.
-Since no one had met Dave, no one knew any different.
 Richard and I laughed about it as we walked to the car.

-When we got to the dance, Richard and I had a lot of fun together.
-While we were there, Richard noticed that I had taken my engagement ring off.
+When we got to the dance, Richard and I had a great time together.
+While we were there, Richard noticed I had taken off my engagement ring.
 Then he said, “I was kind of hoping that you weren’t going to be wearing it.”
 I answered, “Yeah, I thought it would be weird for me to wear it, even if we were only going out as friends.”
 Then I added, “Going out with you is kind of like going out with the missionaries while I lived in Denmark.
 We couldn’t hold hands or do much either.”
 Richard said, “Yes, I can imagine.
 I know you have to leave soon, so I will just cherish every moment that we are together.”

-When I got home, I couldn’t fall asleep.
-It had been fun to be with Richard, and it was hard to think that I would be leaving soon.
+It had been fun being with Richard, and it was hard to think about leaving soon.

 Sunday, June 26, 1983

-Before I left for the singles ward, Mom said that she had a lot of food left over from the family party and asked me to invite some people over from the singles ward for dinner.
+Before I left for the singles ward, Mom said she had a lot of food left over from the family party and asked me to invite some people from the singles ward to dinner.

-When Richard drove me home from church, I invited him and his friend Ron to come in and have dinner with us.
-Dave had written that he was going to call me this evening.
+When Richard drove me home from church, I invited him and his friend Ron to come in for dinner.
+In Dave’s last letter, he said he would call me this evening.
 I didn’t want him to call while Richard was here, so I unplugged the phone.
-After dinner, when Richard had helped me with the dishes, he told me that I owed him a kiss for helping.
+After dinner, when Richard had helped me with the dishes, he told me I owed him a kiss for his help.
 I laughed and told him I would make a note of it.

 Monday, June 27, 1983

 Richard wasn’t at Family Home Evening tonight because he had to work.
 We were about 15 people gathered.
 Three girls and most of the rest were returned missionaries.
 Jody, who is one of the guys in the ward, asked if he could give me a ride home.
 Just as we were about to leave, Richard showed up.
 As I passed Richard, we stopped and talked for a few minutes.
-We couldn’t talk for long because Jody was in his truck waiting for me.
+We couldn’t talk for long since Jody was waiting for me in his truck.

 Saturday, July 2, 1983

-Richard called to ask me if it was okay that he came over so that he could show me the pictures from his mission.
-When he got here, Mom asked us if we could go buy some food for her.
+Richard called to ask if it was okay for him to come over and show me the pictures from his mission.
+When he got here, Mom asked us to go buy some food for her.
 While Richard and I were walking home from the store, Richard asked me, “Would you like to go buy a boat with me?
 Then we could sail away together?”
 I looked at him and laughed because I thought he was funny.
-Then he said, “Since we are looking at boats, we might as look for a house together, since we are looking at a house, we might as well look for a ring.”
+Then he said, “Since we are looking at boats, we might as well look for a house together, since we are looking at a house, we might as well look for a ring.”
 I didn’t answer him.
 I just smiled and shook my head.

-When we got to Mom’s place and had eaten dinner, Richard got out his pictures.
-Mom, Elisabeth, and I had a good time looking at them.
+After we got to Mom’s place and had dinner, Richard got out his pictures.
+Mom, Beth, and I had a good time looking at them.
 It was fun for us to see some of the places that we knew from when we lived there.

 Sunday, July 3, 1983

-It got late before I was able to fall asleep because I had a hard time deciding if I wanted to go to California next week, even if we weren’t going to talk about our wedding.
+I am having a hard time deciding whether to go to California next week, even though we weren’t going to talk about our wedding.

 Monday, July 4, 1983

-After Richard had driven us home, I had a hard time falling asleep again.
-I was worried that I would regret breaking it off with Dave.
-I got out a pen and a piece of paper and I made a list of both Richard and Dave’s pros and cons side by side.
-Even though Richard is not rich or educated he still came out as the person who I would rather spend the rest of my life with.
+After Richard drove us home, I worried I would regret breaking it off with Dave.
+I got out a pen and a piece of paper and made a list of Richard’s and Dave’s pros and cons side by side.
+Even though Richard is neither rich nor educated, he still came out as the person I would rather spend the rest of my life with.

-I thought it was interesting that both Richard and Dave had bought a necklace while they were on their mission for their future wife.
-Dave had hesitated to give it to me, yet Richard was so willing to give me his, even though we might never get married.
+I thought it interesting that both Richard and Dave had bought necklaces for their future wives while on their missions.
+Dave had hesitated to give it to me, yet Richard was willing to give me his, even though we might never get married.
 I thought it was a clear sign.
-It is Richard who I am to marry.
+It is Richard who I should marry.
 Tomorrow I will go and cancel my plane ticket to California.

 Tuesday, July 5, 1983

-Elisabeth went with me into town so that I could cancel my plane ticket so that Dave would get his money back.
+Beth went with me into town to cancel my plane ticket so that Dave would get his money back.

 Wednesday, July 6, 1983